IKalonji/mbongo_algorand_wallet/README.md

 ### Notice

-This project is not audited and should not be used in a production environment.
+1. This project is not audited and should not be used in a production environment.
+2. The project was build on Windows and has not been tested on any Linux distro, but it should run since the tools used are cross platform.

 <!-- GETTING STARTED -->
 ## Getting Started